opichals/espruino-rollup-babel-sample/README.md

-# Espruino Webpack/Babel Sample
+# Espruino Rollup/Babel Sample

-A sample project which uses Webpack and Babel with appropriate settings for Espruino.
+A sample project which uses Rollup and Babel with appropriate settings for Espruino.

 ## Setup